CJTAYL/heart_disease/README.md

 Four ML algorithms were used in the current study.
 The algorithms used were (a) Logistic regression, (b) Random forest, (d) Support-vector machine, and (e) k-Nearest neighbor.
 All models were built with Scikit-learn.
 The specifics attributes of the algorithms were determined by the procedures outlined by Akella and Akella.

 ## Evaluation
 The evaluation metrics used included accuracy, sensitivity, F1 score, and AUC-ROC.
+To produce a single metric to compare the models, the average of sensitivity, F1 score, and AUC-ROC was calculated for each model.
+Accuracy was not included in the average to remain consistent with the procedures used by Akella and Akella (2021).
 A tables with the evaluation metrics are presented below.

 60:40 Train-Test Split

 <img width="350" alt="image" src="https://github.com/CJTAYL/heart_disease/assets/64110892/66cd7fca-4002-48c0-af29-c81d332f3ea2">

+After calculating the average for sensitivity, F1 score, and AUC-ROC, logistic regression had the highest value with 82.33.

 70:30 Train-Test Split

 <img width="350" alt="image" src="https://github.com/CJTAYL/heart_disease/assets/64110892/bacdb8f1-ee6c-49df-94b8-edc75af83948">

+After calculating the average for sensitivity, F1 score, and AUC-ROC, support-vector machine had the highest value with 77.33.

 80:20 Train-Test Split

 <img width="350" alt="image" src="https://github.com/CJTAYL/heart_disease/assets/64110892/135ae095-d193-4db8-bd9c-79ac78a666db">

-Based on the evaluation metrics, all models performed similarly and had an accuracy greater than .80, The Logistic Regression algorithm performed the best.
-In addition to being tied for the highest mean and F1 score, it scored the highest on two of the four individual metrics.
+After calculating the average for sensitivity, F1 score, and AUC-ROC, k-nearest neighbors had the highest value with 76.67.

+When examining the metrics across all train/test splits, logistic regression had the highest overall average with a value of 78.33.

 ## Discussion
 Project tasks included (a) exploratory data analysis, (b) splitting the data into training and testing sets, (c) construction of ML algorithms, (d) model evaluation, (e) summarizing results, and (f) comparison of study results.
 The tasks were completed within the allotted time frame and no modifications were required.

-One potential challenge that was encountered was the large number of missing values.
-Specifically, there were 768 missing values or approximately 9% of the dataset; most missing values were from the “Hungary” dataset.
+One potential challenge that was encountered was the size of the dataset.

 During the completion of this project, I deepened my understanding of evaluation metrics and learned more about the running time of different ML algorithms.
 Of the four algorithms included, the Random Forest model had the longest running time.
 Although the model took longer to run than the other evaluated models, the difference should not be significant enough to deter people from using the algorithm in the future.